iseizuu/Myfirst-discord-bot/README.md

 u can install with npm too.

 # Disclaimer
-I don't fuckin' care about how code work. i think some code is deprecated.
+i tought some code is deprecated.

 # Copyright
 Do what the fuc* u want with this code, ~~But dont forget to credit me~~